alexpusch/rust-magic-patterns/Readme.md

 }
 ```

-The `get` method can receive a function point to various types of functions!
+The `get` method can receive a function pointer to various types of functions!
 What kind of black magic is this? 🤯

 I had to create a simplified version of this to figure this out.